 As we’ve noted above, moving to find the right program for you can be a hard thing to face.
 After all, you’d much rather stay at home, where you’re comfortable and know your surroundings, rather than step into such an unknown world.
 You know just how much work is going to go into reaching the point where you feel like you can stay sober, and piling the stress of relocation on top of that is too much to bear.

 But it’s incredibly important to remember that the programs in our addiction center cater to all types of patients.
 For example, we offer various outpatient programs, meaning patients are free to come and go as they please, as long as they commit to the program laid out for them.
-Just take a look at a couple of our main service:
+Just take a look at a couple of our main services:

 Intensive Outpatient Drug Treatment